Dayton, Ohio, shooting suspect identified, sister among 9 killed, officials say

 DAYTON, OHIO, SHOOTING THAT LEFT 9 DEAD, 27 HURT HALTED 'IN UNDER A MINUTE' BY COPS WHO SHOT SUSPECT: MAYOR

+Carper said of the nine victims, four were females and five were males.
+The other victims were identified as 27-year-old Lois L. Oglesby, 38-year-old Saeed Saleh, 57-year-old Derrick R. Fudge, 30-year-old Logan M. Turner, 25-year-old Nicholas P. Cumer, 25-year-old Thomas J. McNichols, 36-year-old Beatrice N. Warren-Curtis and 39-year-old Monica E. Brickhouse.

-Dayton Mayor Nan Whaley says Betts was wearing body armor and had additional high-capacity magazines.
+Dayton Mayor Nan Whaley said the gunman was wearing body armor and had additional high-capacity magazines.
 The Oregon District was filled with "thousands" of people out on a weekend night at the time, according to Whaley.
 Officers were also stationed in the neighborhood and were able to halt the rampage less than a minute after it began, the mayor added.

 “If Dayton police had not gotten to the shooter in under a minute -- and figure that 26 injured, 9 dead -- hundreds of people in the Oregon District could be dead today," Whaley told reporters.